ropensci-archive/changes/readme.md

 ## Get started!

 Three steps to success!

-1. Make/download a repository! (this is like turning on track changes)
-  - Must define a repository (use pictures!)
+1. Start a new repository (or download an existing one).
+What is a repository, you ask?
+A repository is a folder in which you store your project.
+The folder saves previous versions of your project and allows you to easily access them.
+  For example:
+  [insert picture/code here]

-2. Make some changes
+2. Make some changes: work on your project as normal.
+Don't forget to save your changes.
-3. Review those changes (encourage small increments)
-4. Record your changes in your repository.
-(repeat steps 2-4 at short intervals)
+  [insert picture/code here]

+3. Use stow to review and visualise the changes you have made to your project.
+  [insert picture/code here]

+4. Once you are happy with your changes, record them in your repository.
+Your repository records a snapshot of your current project, adding it to the list of previous versions.
+  [insert picture/code here]

 ## More stuff!
 (Fixing stuff, moving back, saving stuff)